Prof. Richard Bayliss

 Research in the Bayliss lab aims to understand the molecular mechanisms that cause disease and to develop new or improved therapies.
 We research the protein kinases associated with cancer signalling pathways, the transcription factor Myc, the assembly and function of the spindle assembly, proteostasis and structure-based approaches to drug discovery.
 We also have interests in synthetic biology, microcephaly and in kinases associated with infectious disease.

-Our work is made possible through the generosity of our colleagues, collaborators and funders (Cancer Research UK, MRC, BBSRC)
+Our work is made possible through the generosity of our colleagues, collaborators and funders (including BBSRC, MRC and CRUK MRC)

 Here are some of our recent publications: